 B. Disclosure to Prospective Purchasers.

-After formation of the District, and in conjunction with final platting of any properties within the proposed District, the applicable Board of Directors of the District shall prepare a notice acceptable to the Planning and Community Development Department Staff informing all purchasers of property within the District of the District’s existence, purpose and debt, taxing, ballot issues and questions passed by electors including, but not limited to exemption from TABOR, obligations associated with Developer Funding Agreements and other revenue-raising powers and limitations.
-Such notice obligation shall be deemed satisfied by recording the notice with this Service Plan and each final plat associated with the Project, or by such other means as the Planning and Community Development Department approves.
+After approval of this Amended and Restated Service Plan, the Board of Directors of the District shall prepare a notice acceptable to the Planning and Community Development Department Staff informing all purchasers of property within the District of the District’s existence, purpose and debt, taxing, ballot issues and questions passed by electors including, but not limited to exemption from TABOR, obligations associated with Developer Funding Agreements and other revenue-raising powers and limitations.
+Such notice obligation shall be deemed satisfied by recording the notice with this Service Plan and each final plat of the District, or by such other means as the Planning and Community Development Department approves.
 Such notice shall be modified to address the potential for future Debt issuance which may be required to meet the obligations associated with loans incurred by the District.
 In conjunction with subsequent plat recordings, Planning and Community Development Department staff is authorized to administratively approve updates of the disclosure form to reflect current information.

 C. Local Improvements.